openmc-dev/openmc/docs/source/quickinstall.rst

 --------------------------------------------------

-`Conda <https://conda.io/en/latest/>`_ is an open source package management systems and environments management system for installing multiple versions of software packages and their dependencies and switching easily between them.
+`Conda <https://conda.io/en/latest/>`_ is an open source package management system and environments management system for installing multiple versions of software packages and their dependencies and switching easily between them.
 `Mamba <https://mamba.readthedocs.io/en/latest/>`_ is a cross-platform package manager and is compatible with `conda` packages.